-Once you have toured the house, make sure you find time to visit the St Nicholas Garden, which sits behind the house where you can relax and enjoy the tranquil atmosphere.
+Once you have toured the house, make sure you find time to visit the St Nicholas Garden situated behind the house, where you can relax and enjoy the tranquil atmosphere.
 Provand's Lordship and the St Nicholas Garden is only a 15 minute walk from George Square, but once there it feels like you're a world away from the busy city.

-This garden has been recreated in the style of gardens in the 15th Century, which were traditionally turned to culinary, medicinal use or sometimes an intricate complex knot box hedging.
+This garden has been recreated in the style of gardens in the 15th Century, which were traditionally turned to culinary or medicinal use, or sometimes intricate and complex knot box hedging.

-The Cloisters are the enclosed, introverted space that is a perfect location to reflect on the world.
-The Cloisters overlook the garden at a higher level.
-They contain and enclose the central parterre and provide an elevated (but withdrawn) vantage point for visitors.
-The Cloisters also incorporate a ramped peripheral walkway for the Tontine Heads
+The Cloisters are a partially enclosed space overlooking the garden, offering the perfect location to reflect on the world.
+They partly surround and enclose the central parterre and provide an elevated vantage point for visitors.
+The Cloisters also incorporate a ramped peripheral walkway to view the Tontine Heads.

 Surrounding the garden, the cloistered walkway displays an intriguing collection of carved faces.
 These strange stone masks are known collectively as the Tontine Heads or Tontine Faces.
-Over the years these stone masks were scattered and eventually they were unearthed in various sites around the city, and finally reunited in 1995 when St Nicholas Garden was opened.
+Over the years, these stone masks were scattered then eventually unearthed at various sites around the city.
+They were finally reunited in 1995 when the St Nicholas Garden opened.